MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 #### Putting it all together

-At the bottom of your script, call `socket.Connect` to establish a connection, trigger openCallback, and start the whole process.
+At the bottom of your script, call `socket.Connect()`.
+When the connection is established, the `OpenCallback` function executes to subscribe to WebSockets and send Misty a `DriveTime` command.
+Data recieved through these WebSockets is passed to the `_centerTimeOfFlight` and `_locomotionCommand` callback functions.

 ```html
 <body>